jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If Cinderella doesn't get the horses, carriage, and evening dress from her Fairy Godmother, she'll never get into the ball.
 If the Prince didn't find her lost slipper, she'd never see him again.
 If the imprisoned girl's allies didn't steal the key to the attic, she'd never get out in time.
 And if Cinderella didn't have the second glass slipper, her name would be famous as a tragedy instead of a fairytale.

 Cinderella had a problem.
 It wasn't that her step-family were tyrants or that the rules of society were unjust.
-Cinderella's problem was that her terrible step-family controlled the tools Cinderella needed to improve her life.
+Cinderella's problem was that her terrible step-family controlled the tools Cinderella needed to improve her Life.

 From _Star Wars_, to _The Matrix_, to _Cinderella_ all stories start with a group of people controlling the tools while creating a ruling philosophy to explain their control.
 The hero encounters a problem and reaches for a tool to solve it.
 Antagonists reveal themselves by preventing access to the important tools to defend their power base.
 The drama of the story is heroes and villains battling to control the tools needed to change the world.
 The winner changes, or reaffirms, the world in their image.

-Notice the ruling philosophy has a public face.
-When the stepmother rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world in a consistent way, letting us see the philosophy of oppression in her heart.
+Notice the ruling philosophy is two sided; actual and public.
+When the stepmother rips Cinderella's gown, locks her in the attic, and destroys the slipper, she's using tools to alter the world in a consistent way, letting us see her actual philosophy of oppression in her heart.

 Yet, the stepmother would not admit her abuse.
-She'd tell outsiders, and likely even herself, that Cinderella is loved and well cared for.
-If asked why her stepdaughter is working so hard or absent from the ball, the stepmother would tell a story to hide her true intentions.
+She'd tell public, and likely even herself, that Cinderella is loved and well cared for.
+If asked why her stepdaughter is working so hard or absent from the ball, the stepmother would tell a story to justify her actions.

 The truth is the stepmother favoured her daughters and thus didn't want Cinderella to compete with them.
-When Cinderella went along with her stepmother's wishing, she was wearing a mask of oppression, which sadly, can win the race of evolution (for now).
+Much like old mixed-martial artists she couldn't admit that, so said one thing while doing another.
+When Cinderella listened, complained, argued, about her stepmother's commands, she was wearing a mask of oppression.
+The ruling philosophy, like with government or corporate policy, is a reflection of who controls the levels of power, not personal beliefs.
+That's why it was only when Cinderella she decided to do what's best for herself, and control the tools that controlled her fate, that she started her fight against tyranny.

 ![Masked and antagonsit](/assets/problem-solving-philosophy.png)
 _Masks of oppression often becomes the face we wear._

 If a doctor insists on an ineffective treatment, or martial arts coach advises a bad technique, they are corrupt.
 The stepmother was corrupt for the same reason.
 Authority is only valid when it empower its followers evolution.
-Why would Life give authority that harmed it's own evolution?
+Because why would Life give authority that harmed it's own evolution?

-That's why like all heroes, Cinderella's dreams only came true when she grabbed the tools needed to solve her pains.
+That's why like all heroes, Cinderella's dreams only came true when she grabbed the tools that would solve her pains.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.

-Tools being levers of power, how we use our tools being our true philosophy, and main characters having a limited shelf-life, are the facts those who sell themselves, their ideology, and their tools as being the eternal single source of truth that will solve all your problems, don't like.
+Tools being levers of power, how we use our tools being our actual philosophy, and main characters having a limited shelf-life, are the facts those who sell themselves, their ideology, and their tools as being the eternal single source of truth that will solve all your problems, don't like.

 ## Conclusions Bring Mixed Ideological Politics

-Despite the emotions over gender pronouns, what to call Christmas, and other culture wars content, today's fiery politics is about resources.
-Try to support many gender pronouns while wearing a t-shirt that says shut down all universities.
-Try going to a Trump rally with a sign that says "end the oil age".
+Despite the emotions over gender pronouns, what name to call Christmas, and other culture wars content, today's fiery politics is about resources.

-You won't be welcomed in either group for the same reason boxers can't choke each other.
 Because at the end of the day, people are not ideologies.
 They are biological beings that need food, water, shelter and therefore have bills to pay, and thus need someone to buy the techniques and tools they know how to use.

-Like the stepmother, there is a growing divide between personas and actions in politics.
-Religious Conservatives find little time for charity, and environmental Progressives who fly around the world need something to obscure their hypocracy.
-They use each other and give a spectacular performance.
-Ideologues only talk about things like justice, liberty, history, culture to appeal to their audience's personal tastes.
-In reality they only want to close a sale on their aging selection of tools.
+As Industrial Age tools and techniques get older and less useful, each ideology is forced to protect them from competition inside echo chambers.
+So, there is a increasing bullshit public philosophies in our politics.
+For example, Conservatives inclusion of oil based tools means they must deny climate change could possibly be man-made.
+Progressives incorporation of huge government welfare programs means they must deny they sometimes waste so bundles of money.
+Despite each side's sales pitches filled with phrases like justice and liberty each side only wants to close a sale on their tools.

 The giveaway is the lack of conclusions.

-Echo chambers don't like conclusions because they force reflection on whether the hero, his philosophy, and his chosen tools changed the world or not.
+Echo chambers don't like conclusions because they force reflection on whether a tool changed the world or not.
 For example, if a fighter gets choked unconscious in a mixed-martial arts fight, he must reflect on his tactics the same way Cinderella did after her dress was torn to shreds.

-However, today's ideologues are not Cinderella, mixed-martial artists, or doctors searching for the best possible tools and techniques needed to win your fight.
-Rather, ideologues are connected to tools and techniques, which have a life cycle of usefulness.
-Once adaptations lose their effectivess, ideologues stop competing on simple effectiness and resort to stories.

-Remember, it was only when curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, that martial artists realized no discipline can be the single-source of truth.
+When curious fighters said, "what discipline is best?" and engaged in real fights and listened to their pains, did they finally realize no discipline can be the single-source of truth.

-A mix-and-match philosophy turns people into heroes.
-Because tools can't be perfect or evil.
+Belief in a mix-and-match philosophy turns people into heroes.
+Because tools shouldn't be clumped together into good or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.
-And that's what heroes makes a hero, someone setting out to solve _their_ problems.
+And that's what makes a hero, someone setting out to solve _their_ unique problems.

 To escape echo chambers, embrace Techvolution and its mixed-ideological politics.
-Only then will you search out the mixture of tools you need to find your niche.
+Only then will you search out the tools you need to find your niche.
 All you need to do is understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not being disloyal to medical doctors.
 When a biologist says "I don't know, ask a neuroscientist" she's not being a bad biologist.
 This is because these fields understand they are sub-disciplines that exists to help a person solve a problem.

 Fighters overcome opponents.
 Patients battle diseases.
 Cinderella had an evil stepfamily.